 Nonprofits and Social Entrepreneurs

 Investors in Social Entrepreneurs

 SIP is one of the few places on campus where you’ll be able to build something with students from diverse skill sets and academic backgrounds.
 Interdisciplinary teams mean that every member brings something valuable to the table and can apply their existing skills while developing new talents.
-As shown in the graph below, SIP students come from a variety of majors, many of which often count SIP as major-specific course or internship credit.
+As shown in the graph below, SIP students come from various majors, many of which often count SIP as a major-specific course or internship credit.

 Beyond meeting as a team and with a partner each week, all students will attend classes where we collaborate and problem-solve together.
 Discussions in class help students to learn the hard and soft skills they need to succeed in their internships and work better as a team.

-BYU President Keven J Worthen has said, “Learning is enhanced by experiences outside of the classroom. . .
+BYU President Kevin J. Worthen has said, “Learning is enhanced by experiences outside of the classroom. . .
 Experience connects theory with application and deepens our understanding of the principles and truths we learn.”
 SIP internships embody experiential learning, providing students with opportunities to integrate and apply ideas learned in their course work from SIP and other academic experiences.

 Each team is assigned an Internship Director who has been successful in a previous SIP project to advise them in applying class principles to their projects.
 Class grades are based upon the value students deliver to their partnerning organization, meaning midterm and final presentations, weekly reports, and peer performance reviews all contribute to final grades.

 Class topics include: